What is endometriosis: causes to recognise

 -

-Bloating that gets worse before or during your period
+Bloating that worsens before or during the period

 -